Here is an awesome recipe to use up all those apples you have! Or just a great and inexpensive way to be prepared for

 - Zest & juice the lemon and set aside.

 - Peel and slice apples fairly thick (about 8 slices per apple.)
 Toss apple slices with lemon juice & zest, and set aside.

 - In a large pot, combine both sugars, corn starch, cinnamon, salt, nutmeg, and water.
 Bring to a boil while whisking over medium-high heat and let boil 2 minutes until thick and bubbly.
 Stir in apple slices and cover.

 - Reduce heat to low and let simmer 10 minutes or until apples begin to soften.
 They do not need to be completely cooked!
-Remove from heat and cover.
+Remove from heat and keep covered.
 Let cool about 30-40 minutes, checking periodically.
 Your apples should be soft but not mushy.

 - Let cool on the counter and then freeze for up to one year.